Can Turnitin detect AI-produced writing?

 Are AI detectors reliable?

 No, at best they are indicative.
-Published claims to reliability vary greatly, between about 26 and 80%.
+Published claims to reliability vary greatly, between about 26 and 80% for free ones.
 In other words, expect them to be wrong between a fifth and three-quarters of the time.
 Those figures apply to the free detectors already available in early 2023.
-We do not have data on Turnitin currently (March 21, 2023).
+Turnitin claims a false positive rate of 1% (i.e., 1% of those submissions flagged as containing AI-content will actually have no AI-generated content) and adjusts its threshold for what it flags as AI-created high in order to avoid more false positives.
+Those figures may be many times higher for non-native writers of English.

 It is possible they will improve, but this should be viewed as an arms race rather than a stable situation.
 For instance, recent advances with ChatGPT (particularly using GPT-4) show that it is possible to coach it to write with more complexity and fluency, making it harder to detect.
 This is particularly true of students using well-engineered prompts.
 By prompt engineering, we mean the creation of fully developed questions and instructions (sometimes including data) to elicit the desired kind of results from the AI.